tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

     state in which they were Embraced as possible.
 A simple mechanic involves considering how many health levels of damage a character sustained for a given change.
-If the change causes no appreciable damage -- shaving, cutting one\'s hair, piercing a body part, getting a tattoo -- the vampire\'s body eliminates the change during the day.
-Hair grows back, piercings push themselves out, tattoo ink rises to the skin\'s surface, etc. This is why the Indelible Merit exists.
+If the change causes no appreciable damage -- shaving, cutting one's hair, piercing a body part, getting a tattoo -- the vampire's body eliminates the change during the day.
+Hair grows back, piercings push themselves out, tattoo ink rises to the skin's surface, etc. This is why the Indelible Merit exists.
 -   Fire Damage from non-fire sources (Burning Wrath, Burning Blade, etc) can be soaked with armor, and that armor is destroyed normally